119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Also Read: The Journey of Used Car Parts: From Canadian Scrap Yards to Global Markets

 Even with a junk car, your license plates are still linked to you.
 Unreturned plates or expired registration could result in parking tickets, law enforcement involvement, and fines.
-Some police agencies send automatic letters demanding that you take care of unpaid tickets, and then put those tickets on your record.
+Some police agencies send automatic notices demanding payment of unpaid tickets, which can then appear on your record.
 By disposing of the car properly and returning the plates, you can eliminate those possible liabilities permanently.

 If you add it all up, repair bills, insurance, loss of storage, environmental impact, fines, anxiety, theft, and resale loss, you can see that inaction costs a lot more than action.
 Removing a junk car may involve minor towing fees or paperwork, but it protects you from the headache of compounding costs.
 It frees up your space, improves safety, and allows for overall peace of mind.
 Abandoning worry about resale or scrap money trivializes your benefit to immediate, rather than hoping for eventual.